Ronaldo to the rescue again as United draws 2-2 at Atalanta - WHIZ News

 Zapata had been a thorn in United’s side all night and he restored his team’s lead in the 56th after springing the offside trap and dinking the ball over De Gea.
 There was a lengthy check by video review before the goal was awarded.

 De Gea somewhat atoned for his error on Atalanta’s opener with a fine save late on to deny Zapata and that proved crucial as, shortly after, United leveled.
-Greenwood flicked on the ball to Ronaldo, who volleyed into the bottom left corner.
+It was the second minute of stoppage time when Greenwood flicked on the ball to Ronaldo, who volleyed into the bottom left corner.

-There was another lengthy VAR check for a possible handball by Greenwood before it was awarded.
+Ronaldo slid on his knees across to the area of the field in front of the United fans as he was engulfed by his teammates in celebration.
+But they then faced an agonizing wait for another lengthy VAR check for a possible handball by Greenwood before the goal was affirmed.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports